benwilcock/spring-cloud-stream-demo/docs/index.md

   }
 ```

 `Supplier<>` is a Java function data type.
-Because there is only one `@Bean` of this type declared in this application, Spring Cloud Stream knows exactly what to do next.
-By default it will trigger this function once every second and send the result to the default output `MessageChannel`.
-The generated Loan objects are then automatically sent as messages on our default message channel (called `output`).
+Because there is only one `@Bean` that returns this type in this application, Spring Cloud Stream knows exactly what to do next.
+By default it will trigger this function once every second and send the result to the default "output" `MessageChannel`.

 > What's nice about this is that you can test the function using a regular unit test.

 #### The Loancheck Microservice

-The `loancheck` microservice is a bit more complex as it sorts messages, but not overly so.

-The `loancheck` microservice is subscribing to the messages coming from the `output` topic and then sending them into either the `approved` or `declined` topics based on the message's content (specifically the amount of the loan, similar to a fraud checking facility).
+The `loancheck` microservice is a bit more complex but not much.
+It's job is to sort the `Loan` messages into channels.
+In order to do this, it is subscribing to the messages coming from the source's `output` topic and then sending them into either the `approved` or `declined` topics based on the message's content (specifically the amount of the loan, similar to a fraud checking facility).

-Beacuse 3 message channels are involved, a simple `LoanProcessor` component is used to specify the input and output `MessageChannel`'s which looks something like this:
+Beacuse 3 message channels are involved, a simple `LoanProcessor` interface is used to clarify the input and output `MessageChannel`'s which looks something like this:

 ```java
 @Component